If you're looking for the login form, it has been moved to the site header to make it more visible and easily accessible.

-Number two: You trust God’s plan for you.
+Number two: Trust God’s plan for you.
 He is in charge.

-Number three: Trust in the power of your college experience here to help you hear and to respond to the still, small voice.
+Number three: Trust in the power of your college experience to help you hear and respond to the still, small voice.
 The easiest way to become familiar with that voice is to immerse yourself in the scriptures.
-The best place to hear it is in the temple.
+A great place to hear it is in the temple.
 The best action you can take to hear that voice is to be in service to someone else.
-And the practice you can do to hear that voice is to pray more deeply, with a greater intent to take action.
+And the best practice you can do to hear that voice is to pray more deeply, with a greater intent to take action.

-I bear you my testimony that God lives, that He through His Son and His appointed servants who hold priesthood keys, are involved in the details of your life if you will let it happen.
+I bear you my testimony that God lives, that He, through His Son and His appointed servants who hold priesthood keys, is involved in the details of your life if you will let it happen.
 You are not the driver of your plan; He is.
 At best you have a seat in the back, and the ride will be bumpy.
 That’s the way it’s supposed to be.
-And when you go through those bumps, you will become like Joseph [Smith], who said as he talked about all that he faced, he said he was like a rough stone cut out of the mountain.
-Every time he bumped up against a trial, it knocked off a sharp edge, until he became what he said was a smooth shaft “in the quiver of the Almighty.”
+And when you go through those bumps, you will become like Joseph [Smith] who, as he talked about all that he faced said he was like a rough stone cut out of the mountain.
+Every time he bumped up against a trial, it knocked off a sharp edge, until he became a smooth shaft “in the quiver of the Almighty.”
 (See History of the Church, 5:401.)

 Brothers and sisters, may this summer be a summer of shaping.
-And it can be if you will let it.
+It can be if you will let it.
 It is my testimony.
-I leave it with you with my great love for you, my great excitement for this semester.
+I leave you with my great love for you, my great excitement for this semester.
 I express Father in Heaven’s love to you now if you cannot hear it from Him now, in the name of His sacred and Only Begotten Son, Jesus Christ, amen.